agent20054/shellPrank/README.md

 2. Start the client:
    - Run the `build/Client.bat` file on the target machine.
+   - The terminal window will wait for the user to enter a hostname.
    - The client will connect to the server and wait for commands to execute.

 ### Custom Commands: